Interstellar Mapping and Acceleration Probe: Instruments

+Particle energy spectra for ions at 1 AU and energetic neutral atoms and the corresponding particle populations and IMAP instrument ranges.

-The ten instruments on IMAP can be grouped into three categories: 1) Energetic neutral atom detectors (IMAP-Lo, IMAP-Hi, and IMAP-Ultra); 2) Charged particle detectors (SWAPI, SWE, CoDICE, and HIT); and 3) Other coordinated measurements (MAG, IDEX, GLOWS).
+The ten instruments on IMAP can be grouped into three categories: 1) Energetic neutral atom (ENA) detectors (IMAP-Lo, IMAP-Hi, and IMAP-Ultra); 2) Charged particle detectors (SWAPI, SWE, CoDICE, and HIT); and 3) Other coordinated measurements (MAG, IDEX, GLOWS).

-Shown here (top panel) are oxygen fluences measured at 1 AU by several instruments onboard Advanced Composition Explorer (ACE) during a 3-year period, with representative particle spectra obtained for gradual and impulsive Solar Energetic Particles (SEPs), corotating interaction regions (CIRs), anomalous cosmic rays (ACRs), and galactic cosmic rays (GCRs), and (top panel inset) ion fluxes in the Voyager 1 direction using in situ observations from Voyager and remote ENA observations from Cassini–Huygens and Interstellar Boundary Explorer (IBEX).
-(Middle panel) SWAPI, CoDICE, and HIT provide comprehensive composition, energy, and angular distributions for all major solar wind species (core and halo), interstellar and inner source pick-up ions, suprathermal, energetic, and accelerated ions from SEPs, interplanetary shocks, as well as ACRs.
-SWE, CoDICE and HIT also provide energy and angular distributions of the solar wind ion and electron core, halo, strahl, as well as energetic and relativistic electrons up to 1 MeV.
+Shown here on the left are oxygen fluences measured at 1 AU by several instruments onboard Advanced Composition Explorer (ACE) during a 3-year period, with representative particle spectra obtained for gradual and impulsive Solar Energetic Particles (SEPs), corotating interaction regions (CIRs), anomalous cosmic rays (ACRs), and galactic cosmic rays (GCRs).
+The overlapping energy ranges for the various IMAP ion instrument measurements are indicated across the bottom.
+On the right, the panel shows characteristic energy distributions but for ENAs coming in from the heliosheath and VLISM; with the bottom also showing the overlapping energy ranges for the IMAP ENA instrument measurements and interstellar neutrals.
+Ion fluxes are from Voyager 1, along its particular trajectory and ENA Observations are from Cassini and IBEX for the same direction.
+Figure is adapted from McComas et al. 2018.

 IMAP-Lo

+The IMAP-Lo instrument and electronics box for the Interstellar Mapping and Acceleration Probe (IMAP) undergo inrush testing in the Electromagnetic Interference and Compatibility test facility.

-IMAP-Lo is a single-pixel neutral atom imager that gives energy and angle-resolved measurements of ISN atoms (H, He, O, Ne, and D) tracked over >180° in ecliptic longitude and energy resolved global maps of ENA H and O. IMAP-Lo has heritage from the IBEX-Lo on IBEX but provides much larger collection power.
+IMAP-Lo is a single-pixel neutral atom imager, mounted on a pivot platform, that gives energy and angle-resolved measurements of ISN atoms (H, He, O, Ne, and D) tracked over >180° in ecliptic longitude and energy resolved global maps of ENA H and O. IMAP-Lo has heritage from the IBEX-Lo on IBEX but provides much larger collection power.

 IMAP-Hi

+The IMAP-Hi 45 instrument is shown before installation onto the Interstellar Mapping and Acceleration Probe (IMAP) at the Johns Hopkins Applied Physics Laboratory (APL) in Laurel, Maryland.

 IMAP-Hi consists of two identical, single-pixel high energy ENA Imagers that measure H, He, and heavier ENAs from the outer heliosphere.
 Each IMAP-Hi Imager is very similar in design to the IBEX-Hi ENA Imager but incorporate key modifications that enable substantially improved resolution, spectral range, and collection power.
 The instrument also incorporates a time-of-flight (TOF) system for identification of ENA species.